 - Russells may be combative with other dogs if they are not socialized from an early age.

-- Because they tend to wander, Russells should always be walked on leash, and kept in a secure enclosure when outside.
+- Because they tend to wander, Russells should always be walked on leash with a personalized collar for easy identification, and kept in a secure enclosure when outside.

 - They get bored easily and need active owners who have the time and energy to keep them busy.